 Assuming the kind of use a VRML model has to expect, watermarks in a 3D model have to expect the following kinds of alterations during day-to-day use.
-Data format conversion often scrambles the orders of points, polygons and other geometrical primitives, and introduces floating-point-number representation errors.
+Data format conversion is a common practice, which scrambles orders of points, polygons and other geometrical primitives.
+Data format conversion often introduces floating-point-number representation errors.
 Models are geometrically transformed to construct a scene.
-While the geometrical transformations are often limited to rotation, uniform scaling, and translation, more general transformations, such as affine transformations are also common.
+While the geometrical transformations are often limited to rotation, uniform scaling, and translation, more general transformations, e.g., affine transformations are common.
 Local deformations are occasionally applied to reshape a part of a model.
 Topological alterations, such as resection of a desired part of a model and polygon simplification, may also be performed.

-Watermarks in a model may also be attacked with the intention of destroying or altering them.
+Watermarks in a model may also be attacked with an intent to destroy or alter them.
 Possible means of intentional attack include addition of random (or systematic) values to vertex coordinates and polygonal simplification.
+It is not feasible to list every possible means of attacks.

-If the degree of modification is limited so that the utility of the model is not compromised, watermarks in 3D models should ideally withstand all of these and other possible alterations, regardless of whether they are intentional.
+If the degree of modification is limited so that the utility of the model is not compromised, watermarks in 3D models should ideally withstand all of these and other possible alterations, regardless of whether they are intentional or otherwise.